Colyton Grammar School: Recent developments

 The school began a program of development and expansion in 1991, adding and renovating many buildings over the subsequent two decades.
-This included two new Study Centres, the "Study Centre" and the "Sindalls Building", a major renovation of the Chemistry block, the "Jowett Building", a new, expansive Science and Design & Technology block, the "Feoffees Building", a new Music building, a new Art building, the large "Walker Building" which contains the school library, called 'The Elizabeth Preston Library', History, Psychology and Modern Languages classrooms, a new Humanities building, the "Coly Building", including RE and Geography classrooms, a new canteen named "Take Five", and a complete refurbishment of the "Cottrill Hall", the main school hall.
+This included two new Study Centres, the "Study Centre" and the "Sindalls Building", a major renovation of the Chemistry block, the "Jowett Building", a new, expansive Science and Design & Technology block, the "Feoffees Building", a new Music building, a new Art building, the large "Walker Building" which contains the school library, called 'The Elizabeth Preston Library', History, Psychology and Modern Languages classrooms, a new Humanities building, the "Coly Building", including RE and Geography classrooms, a new canteen named "Take Five" (renamed "Maddy's" in 2024 to honour a deceased alumnus), and a complete refurbishment of the "Cottrill Hall", the main school hall.

 On 1 January 2011, Devon County Council ceased to maintain the school.
 The school became one of the Coalition Government's Academies.
 Colyton Grammar School Academy Trust, an exempt charity and company limited by guarantee, assumed responsibility for this state-funded independent school.

 In 2019, the Drama Studio was removed and replaced with a classroom and a new Wellbeing Centre.
 The old computing rooms were converted into classrooms and the tech labs were turned into the new computing rooms.
-Following these redevelopments, in 2022 the East Wing of the school was renovated to install a new Drama Studio.
+Following these redevelopments, in 2022 the East Wing of the school was renovated to install a new Drama Studio named after former teacher and benefactor Sid Bradbeer.
+It was opened by actor and alumnus Tom Brittney.

+In 2023 a partnership investment between the school, Parents’ Association, alumni, local grant awarding bodies and the local authority resulted in a new sports-pitch, available for the students and the local community.
+It was opened by Ollie Devoto of the Exeter Chiefs.

+On 12 May 2023 the school decided to end the tradition of "Muck-Up Day", resulting in Year 13s coming into school dressed as "Pirates and Princesses" and being barred from lessons before being sent home, days before their A-level exams.

+At the beginning of the 2023/2024 school year several classrooms had to be closed due to RAAC concrete, including the recently renovated east wing.
+This led to the closure of the Drama studio (less than a year after its opening) and many amenities in the east wing.
+Hence many temporary classrooms and porter cabins have been erected in the school site.